 An area was included in 'core wolf range' if either of the following criteria was met: "Tracks from at least two wolves were observed within a block during a single tracking event" or "Single wolf tracks were observed in a grid during separate surveys within a tracking season" (p.
-26 and 28, respectively).
+26 and 28 respectively).
 Because single tracks in the snow do not confirm the presence of a pack, this step of the analysis can inflate the estimated 'core wolf range' that will be later multiplied by pack size.

 Also, 25 survey blocks (of 156; 16%) were surveyed 0-1 times in winter 2021-2022.
-The tracking data used from 2020 to 2021 is equally or more concerning, as there were no surveys done on 21 blocks (of 154 blocks, 16%) and only one survey on 50 blocks (32%).
+The tracking data used from 2020-2021 is equally or more concerning, as there were no surveys done on 21 blocks (of 154 blocks, 16%) and only 1 survey on 50 blocks (32%).
 Surveying a block once or twice makes it impossible to verify or replicate the first count and impossible to rule out double-counting the same wolf laying down two sets of tracks at different times.
-It also departs from decades of precedent by the WDNR [41-44].
-A departure from past methods is seen in the use of snow-track survey data collected with fewer than three surveys per census block.
-Indeed, by estimating area occupied for survey blocks surveyed <3 times [62 of 154 survey blocks, 40%; Fig. 5, p.
-18 in WDNR [21]], the WDNR violates its own quality control rules established in the early 2000s [44-46].
-We had previously warned that changing methods inflated the variability (imprecision) of population estimates after methods of counting wolves changed three to four times from 1979 to 2012 [47].
+It also departs from decades of precedent by the WDNR (41-44).
+A departure from past methods is seen in the use of snow track survey data collected with fewer than 3 surveys per census block.
+Indeed, by estimating area occupied for survey blocks surveyed <3 times [62 of 154 survey blocks, 40%; Fig. 5, p.18 in (21)] the WDNR violates its own quality control rules established in the early 2000s (44-46).
+We had previously warned that changing methods inflated the variability (imprecision) of population estimates after methods of counting wolves changed 3-4 times from 1979-2012 (47).

-Moreover, tracks in the snow can be of non-wolves, transient lone wolves, or packs that have disappeared after the first year they were detected.
-Wolves that dispersed since being counted or spend most of their time in tribal reservations, Michigan, or Minnesota, might also have left a track that resulted in a survey block being included in "core wolf range," which was not clearly defined in WDNR [21].
-For example, numerous wolves made long-lasting, long-distance extraterritorial movements [48], which might have produced tracks in areas unoccupied by wolf packs.
-This concern is only heightened by the potential proliferation of false positives (identifying a pack where none exists) due to the social disruption and pack disbandment that may be caused by wolf-killing [49-53].
-Many packs could have disappeared given increases in humanmortality throughout wolf range during and after the February 2021 wolf-hunt that killed 218 wolves legally and >100 illegally [25].
-Four to five dozen surviving wolves also faced killing by USDA-WS in summer 2021 [54].
+Moreover, tracks in the snow can be of non-wolves, transient lone wolves or packs that have disappeared after the first year they were detected.
+Wolves that dispersed since being counted or spend most of their time in tribal reservations, Michigan, or Minnesota, might also have left a track that resulted in a survey block being included in 'core wolf range', which was not clearly defined in (21).
+For example, numerous wolves made long-lasting, long-distance extraterritorial movements (48), which might have produced tracks in areas unoccupied by wolf packs.
+This concern is only heightened by the potential proliferation of false positives (identifying a pack where none exists) due to the social disruption and pack disbandment that may be caused by wolf-killing (49-53).
+Many packs could have disappeared given increases in human-mortality throughout wolf range during and after the February 2021 wolf hunt that killed 218 wolves legally and >100 illegally (25).
+Four to five dozen surviving wolves also faced killing by USDA-WS in summer 2021 (54).